Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Six Star Pre-Workout Explosion is a pre-workout supplement that claims to have an advanced pump complex and scientifically researched dose for better muscle performance.

-It comes in powder form that you mix with cold water and drink about half an hour before your training session.
+It comes in powder form that you mix with cold water and drink about half an hour before your resistance training session.

-It’s based on natural ingredients that include amino acids like beta-alanine, which have been linked to improved workout performance [1].
+According to a study found on the National Center for Biotechnology Information website, it’s based on natural ingredients that include amino acids like beta-alanine, which have been linked to improved workout performance [1].

 The company also claims that it can help you lose weight quickly, which would be interesting for anyone going through a cutting phase.